rereprep/noled/README.md

 # noled
 noled is a simple plugin to turn off the blue home button led of PS Vita.
 Especially useful at night.
+With the release of v1.2, it will now disable both the Home Button LED and Game Cartridge LED.

 https://youtu.be/YbxpdJ67VgE